milkv-duo/duo-buildroot-sdk/README.md

 1. Why is only a single core being displayed?

    The CV1800B chip adopts a dual-core design.
 Currently, the Linux system runs on one of the cores, while the other core is used for running a real-time system.
-The SDK for this core has not been released yet and will be updated in the future.
+For the use of this core, please see [official documentation](https://milkv.io/docs/duo/getting-started/rtoscore).

 2. Why does it only show 28M when viewing the RAM?